wehs7661/alchemical_metadynamics_tutorial/NAVIGATION.md

 flowchart LR;

   A[JCTC paper] ==> B[Notebook]
+  C[Supplementary material] -.-> B

   click A "JCTC paper" "The paper published in Journal of Chemical Theory and Computation (JCTC) that proposed the method of alchemical metadynamics";
-  click B "tutorial.ipynb" "A tutorial on alchemical metadynamics written in Jupyter Notebook.";
+  click B "tutorial.ipynb" "A tutorial on alchemical metadynamics written in Jupyter Notebook."; click C "Supplementary material" "Additional materials introducing alchemical intermediate states if case you are not familiar with them.";
 ```

 If you use alchemical metadynamics in your research, please cite the following paper: